Python-Markdown/github-links/README.md

 ## License

-The Python-Markdown Github-Links Extension is licended under the [BSD License] as defined in `LICENSE`.
+The Python-Markdown Github-Links Extension is licensed under the [BSD License] as defined in `LICENSE`.

 [BSD License]: http://opensource.org/licenses/BSD-3-Clause